m-murasovs/recipe-app/README.md

 - [] API already exists, so we just need to hit it
 - [] Show a form that contains
     - [] A list of ingredients, by category (I don't think we need the pictures or descriptions for these).
 There might be a lot of them, so we might need to paginate.
 For this, hit the API for 20 at a time.
-    - [] quantity (this is not too clear in the description - is it the number of people to feed?)
+    - [] quantity (this is not too clear in the description - is it the number of people to feed?) - might not measure this, since a person isn't gonna weigh their flour bag before they use this, but we'll show the amounts
-    - [] cooking time
+    - [x] cooking time - the API doesn't return cooking time
     - [] number of ingredients
     - [] meal type
 - [] Based on selected things, we will construct a URL that will hit the endpoint